vasilionjea/lofi-dx/README.md

 # search-query
 [![Build Status](https://github.com/vasilionjea/webpack-frontend-template/actions/workflows/unit-tests.yml/badge.svg)](https://github.com/vasilionjea/webpack-frontend-template/actions/workflows/unit-tests.yml)

 A Typescript query tokenizer, parser, and inverted index for client side apps.
 Has support for required, negated, and phrase queries.
 A set of default stopwords that can be extended are filtered out from queries and the index.
-Search results are sorted using simple [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) ranking.
+Search results are ranked using simple [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

 The purpose of this is to allow making queries like `+jaguar speed "south america" -car` in a client side application (_think offline PWA_):
 <table>